wmde/wikibase-release-pipeline/docs/operating/troubleshooting.md

 docker compose logs wikibase
 ```

-If the problem was caused by incorrect `.env` values, fix the values and then follow [Resetting an instance](./resetting.md) before starting again.
+If the problem was caused by incorrect `.env` values, fix the values and then follow [Reset Wikibase Suite](./reset.md) before starting again.

 ## Browser shows "This site can't be reached" or opens a different site